 The map $M$ is obtained from $M'$ by replacing the edge $\{e_1,e_2\}$ by a pair of edges in such a way that a new face is created (this face corresponds to the bigon $B=\{b_1,b_2\}$ in $\loops(\BC,\WC)$).
-The process of calculating $\weight_{M,\prec}$ is almost identical to the analogous process of calculating $\weight_{M',\prec'}$ except for the edge $\{e_1,b_1\}$, which is the one of the two edges adjacent to the bigon $B$ which is removed first.
+It means that, as a bicolored graph, $M$ is obtained from the graph $M'$ by replacing one of the edges by a pair of edges, hence $N^{(\alpha)}_M = N^{(\alpha)}_{M'}$.
+The process of calculating $\weight_{M,\prec}$ is almost identical to the analogous process of calculating $\weight_{M',\prec'}$ except for the edge $\{e_1,b_i\}$, which is the one of the two edges adjacent to the bigon $B$ which is removed first.
 This edge is clearly an interface edge.
 Thus